All Episodes

 It's called an abusively biased news media.

-I warned you in two thousand and seven and two thousand and eight that journalism is dead.
+I warned you in 2007 and 2008 that journalism is dead.

 This is yet but the latest example of it.

-You know, you have I have a lot of lawsuits, for example, for the New York Times.
+You know, you have, I have a lot of lawsuits, for example, for the New York Times.

 And then we have February of this year.

-You have this guy, Ariel Davies, who New York Times ad executive claims she, excuse me, she was belittled and eventually let go after taking a four-month leave of absence after having a baby.
+You have this guy, Arielle Davies, who New York Times ad executive claims she, excuse me, she was belittled and eventually let go after taking a four-month leave of absence after having a baby.

 Ooh, I thought only conservatives did these horrible things.